 By default, the spool file viewer will show the spool file as inline text using a uniform size font, as depicted above.
 If you'd prefer to see the spool file as a PDF (available when running in Desktop only), click on the widget's Settings and click the "View as PDF" checkbox.

-To see the Spool File Viewer widget being put to use in a live demo, be sure to catch the upcoming Developer Diaries episode on February 9.
-Click here to set a calendar reminder.
+To see the Spool File Viewer widget being put to use in a live demo, be sure to catch the Developer Diaries episode from February 9, 2023.

 *Note: In the forthcoming Valence maintenance build, expected to be released in mid February 2023, the app variable holding the spool file number can be hard-coded to a value of *LAST.
 This will signal the viewer widget to retrieve the last applicable spool file generated by the specified job having a matching spool file name.